top of page

 The Conversation That Sparked It

-A few weeks ago I was chatting with a peer, a fellow coach.
-In the middle of our conversation she said something that crystallised a truth I’ve been circling for years: “My aim is to get to a place where my job is no longer needed.”
+Back in September I was chatting with a peer, a fellow coach.
+In the middle of our conversation she said something that really inspired me: “My aim is to get to a place where my job is no longer needed.”

-I felt that land deep in my system.
+I took a sharp inhale of breath, followed by a long sigh and said ‘yes, this and thank you’.
 Because isn’t this the heart of ethical healing?
 Not creating dependency.
 Not being the authority.
 Not positioning ourselves as the solution.

 The best healing work makes us obsolete ...eventually.
 Or at least, it should.